Kawagoe

 Getting around

-In Kawagoe, there are three train stations.
-Hon-Kawagoe Station is the closest to the main sights, while Kawagoe Station and Kawagoe-shi Station are a bit farther.
-You can walk or rent a bike to explore the city.
-The Kawagoe Warehouse District is about 10–15 minutes on foot from Hon-Kawagoe Station.
-Kitain Temple and Honmaru Goten are also nearby, just 10 minutes away from the Kawagoe Warehouse District and from each other.
+Kawagoe has three train stations.
+Hon-Kawagoe Station is the closest to the main attractions, while Kawagoe Station and Kawagoe-shi Station are a bit farther away.
+The city is easy to explore on foot or by renting a bicycle.
+The Kawagoe Warehouse District is about a 10–15-minute walk from Hon-Kawagoe Station.
+Other key sights like Kitain Temple and Honmaru Goten are also nearby, just 10 minutes from the Warehouse District and close to each other.

 You can also get around Kawagoe by bus.
-Two tourist loop buses connect the main spots.
-The Tobu Koedo Loop Bus runs every hour on weekdays and every 30 minutes on weekends.
-A day pass costs 400 yen.
-Another option is the Co-Edo Loop Bus, a vintage-style bus with routes running once or twice an hour.
-It costs 200 yen for one ride or 500 yen for a full-day pass.
+Two tourist loop buses connect the city’s main highlights.
+The Tobu Koedo Loop Bus operates every hour on weekdays and every 30 minutes on weekends, with a day pass available for 400 yen.
+Another option is the Co-Edo Loop Bus, a vintage-style vehicle that runs once or twice an hour.
+A single ride costs 200 yen, or you can get a full-day pass for 500 yen.

 Attractions